prog4biol/pfb2023/unix.md

 ```
 > The command will now run in the background until it is finished.
 If it has any output, the output will be printed to the terminal window.
 You may wish to capture the output in a file (called redirection).
 We'll describe this later.

-#### Command-Line Editing
+#### command line Editing

-Most shells offer command-line editing.
-Up until the comment you press \<Enter\>, you can go back over the command-line and edit it using the keyboard.
+Most shells offer command line editing.
+Up until the comment you press \<Enter\>, you can go back over the command line and edit it using the keyboard.
 Here are the most useful keystrokes:

 - _Backspace_: Delete the previous character and back up one.
 - _Left arrow_, right arrow: Move the text insertion point (cursor) one character to the left or right.